 When do scholarships open/close?

-Applications for 2023 scholarships are now open.
-Scholarship applications for each course close on the following dates: Master of Arts Screen – Sunday 25 September 2022 Note: Applications for the 2023 Australia for UNHCR Beddie Scholarship are closed.
-Don’t wait until the last minute or try and rush through an application.
+We recommend you don’t wait until the last minute or try and rush through an application.
 Give yourself plenty of time to search for scholarships you may be eligible for and plan ahead to allow enough time to prepare your application and supporting documentation. |

 Which scholarships am I eligible for?